Land grid array

 The land grid array (LGA) is a type of surface-mount packaging for integrated circuits (ICs) that is notable for having the pins on the socket (when a socket is used) — as opposed to pins on the integrated circuit, known as a pin grid array (PGA).
 An LGA can be electrically connected to a printed circuit board (PCB) either by the use of a socket or by soldering directly to the board.

 Description

 The land grid array is a packaging technology with a grid of contacts, 'lands', on the underside of a package.
 The contacts are to be connected to a grid of contacts on the PCB.
 Not all rows and columns of the grid need to be used.
-The contacts can either be made by using an LGA socket, or by using solder paste.
+The contacts can either be connected by using an LGA socket, or by surface-mount soldering using solder paste.
 The grid elements found in use can be e.g. circular, triangular or other polygonal shapes and might have even different sizes.
 Grids might sometimes appear like honey comb patterns.
 Designs are often optimized for factors like contact likeliness despite tolerances, electrical gap to neighboring contacts and for allowing best shapes for counterpart spring contacts including their outgoing electric connectivity to e.g. a backplane PCB.